-- increases your risk of losing control and falling.
-Get to Z know how to handle your bike safely before trying - ⊲ increased speed or more difficult terrain. - Σ
+require close attention and specific skills.
+Start slowly on easier terrain and build up your skills.
+If your bike has suspension, the increased speed you may develop also increases your risk of losing control and falling.
+Get to know how to handle your bike safely before trying increased speed or more difficult terrain.

-S

-2. Wear safety gear appropriate to the kind of riding you plan to do.

-3. Don't ride alone in remote areas.
-Even when riding α with others, make sure that someone knows where you're going and when you expect to be back. ш

-Z 4.
-Always take along some kind of identification, so that \geq people know who you are in case of an accident; and take along some cash for food, a cool drink or an emergency \sim phone call.

-5. Yield right of way to pedestrians and animals.
-Ride in ⊲ a way that does not frighten or endanger them, and give Z them enough room so that their unexpected moves don't 0 endanger vou. \mathbf{x}

-6. Be prepared.
-If something goes wrong while you're riding off-road, help may not be close.

-7. Before you attempt to jump, do stunt riding or race with your bike, read and understand Section 2.F.
+- 2. Wear safety gear appropriate to the kind of riding you plan to do. - 3.
+Don't ride alone in remote areas.
+Even when riding with others, make sure that someone knows where you're going and when you expect to be back. - 4.
+Always take along some kind of identification, so that people know who you are in case of an accident; and take along some cash for food, a cool drink or an emergency phone call. - 5.
+Yield right of way to pedestrians and animals.
+Ride in a way that does not frighten or endanger them, and give them enough room so that their unexpected moves don't endanger you. - 6.
+Be prepared.
+If something goes wrong while you're riding off-road, help may not be close. - 7.
+Before you attempt to jump, do stunt riding or race with your bike, read and understand Section 2.F.